 The Lyon's wealth was apparent as they were the only family in the city with a fulltime coachman.
 Another household servant included young Russian immigrant Vronie Helbling.

 Former Hiram Lyon Home circa 1962

-The Lyons, which included daughter Caroline Rogers (b.
+The Lyons, including daughter Caroline Rogers (b.
 Sept 1893) and stepson Robert Lyon Meech (b.
 Mar 1885), lived at 309 4th Ave NW.
 Their home was styled after a southern plantation home with massive pillars along the front to support the porte-cochere - the French word for carriage driveway.
 Caroline's play house was patterned after the main house.

 While in Mandan, the family were members of the Christ Episcopal Church.
 Thorughout his life, Hiram was reportedly very generous with his support of churches and "worthy benevolent and charitable enterprises."
 He was active in Republican Party politics.

 After leaving Mandan in early 1907 after the sale of his interest in flour mills and grain elevators to the Russell-Miller Milling Company, Lyon returned to St. Paul Minnesota to assume a corporate vice-residency.
 Together with C.B.
 Mills and George F. Orde, he also started the National City Bank.
 He was its president.
 In 1917, it merged with the Scandinavian American National Bank which was renamed Midland National Bank.
 He relinquished the presidency in 1919 and assumed the role as the bank's Chairman of the Board.

 Mr. Lyon was fond of sightseeing and traveled extensively in both this country and to Europe.
 He and his family had spent several winters in Pasadena, California and in 1916 he bought property there and built another beautiful home in the Oak Knoll section.
 He retired in 1920 and moved permanently to his Pasadena home where he died on March 12, 1921.